anabelledolhun/0800-FantasticFive-Binder/README.md

 Our team will manage changes through a structured Change Management Plan to ensure transparency, alignment, and documentation of all modifications.
 Any suggested changes, whether proposed by a team member or the sponsor, will be discussed in a group meeting.
 During this meeting, we will evaluate the components of the change and determine its impact on the project.
 A group vote will be conducted, and if the majority supports the change, it will be affirmed.

 Additionally, we will maintain open communication with the sponsor regarding any necessary changes.
 If the sponsor suggests a change, our team will follow the same decision-making process stated above to assess and approve the modification.
-All agreed-upon changes will be recorded in the change log (reference the section that the change log is on here) to track adjustments and maintain accountability throughout the project.
+All agreed-upon changes will be recorded in the change log to track adjustments and maintain accountability throughout the project.

 *The Change log is found in the Appendices (XIV.C)*